Corey Dickerson Player Props: Nationals vs. Rockies

-On Monday, Corey Dickerson (.281 slugging percentage in past 10 games, with no homers) and the Washington Nationals face the Colorado Rockies, whose starting pitcher will be Jake Bird.
-First pitch is at 7:05 PM ET.
+Corey Dickerson -- with a slugging percentage of .267 in his past 10 games (including no homers) -- will be in action for the Washington Nationals against the Colorado Rockies, with Peter Lambert on the hill, on July 26 at 12:05 PM ET.

-He strung together two hits (going 2-for-4 with an RBI) in his most recent appearance against the Giants.
+He had a one-hit performance in his most recent game (1-for-2) against the Rockies.

 Corey Dickerson Game Info & Props vs. the Rockies